Northeast Arizona and Shiprock

 The winter months generally bring better light than the summer, though wildflowers are present throughout June and provide good foreground.

-Google map of Shiprock, Royal Arch
+Google map of Northeast Arizona, Shiprock

 The Palouse